Maprunner/routegadget/docs/user-guide/draw-tab.md

 3. Add any comments in the comment box.

-4. Select `Choose file` and select the [GPS file](#gps-file-formats) to be uploaded.
+4. Select `Browse` and select the [GPS file](#gps-file-formats) to be uploaded.

 5. [Adjust the GPS route](#gps-route-adjustment) as necessary.

-6. Once you have completed the adjustment click the `Save` button and then confirm that you want to save the route.
+6. Once you have completed the adjustment click the `Save GPS route` button and then confirm that you want to save the route.

 7. Your route can now be viewed from the Results tab.